ArthurVankeirsbilck/thesis-control-strategies/README.md

 Basic control for charging and discharging a battery.
 Charging is done in function of the produced energy of the PV-installation.
 Discharging occurs as soon as $P_l$ > $P_pv$.

+Tested on a historical dataset within a timerange of 2022-02-26T00:01:00Z to 2022-02-27T00:00:00Z, data is drawn from a household in Zwevegem, Belgium.
+This logic will be converted into an object-oriented Golang library.

 ### Charging

 ![Alt text](Images/Schematic_arbitrage_charging.png)